HOW I WORK

 Usually I do not want my words to hurt anyone, but sometimes I do.
 I particularly don’t like evil people and organizations and if you are evil in my eyes then I retain the right to speak disparagingly of you.
 Of course, I grant you the right to speak disparagingly of me too – although you should do that on your site, and not expect me to necessarily host your words here.
 I am committed to fighting fair, so if I print something that is libelous then just let me know and I will correct my statement.

 You might have one of those websites that solicits my contribution, and then unilaterally tries to impose terms and conditions on me through legalize words buried somewhere that I might not even know about, or agree to even if I do know about them.
 If so, then by these words buried on my website let it be known that I do not agree to your terms, whatever they are, unless they are presented to me in writing, and I accept them in writing.
 Touché

-P. S. If you would like to collaborate on a project with me then please read this.
+P. S. If you would like me to help you with something then please read this.